compomics/COSS/README.md

 Make sure Java is installed on your machine.*

 - Parameter Setting: Select and fill all required parameters.
+- If rescoring with Percolator is needed, make sure to check the option and give the full executable path pf percolator in the setting menu
 - Decoy generation: It is recommended to add decoy spectra to your spectral library for result validation.
 You can generate decoy library spectra using COSS builtin decoy generation.
 COSS has two algorithms to generate decoy spectra, reverse sequence and random sequence techniques.
 Click the GenerateDecoy menu and select the algorithm to generate the decoy spectra (which will be equal in size to your spectra library) and concatenate the decoys to your library.

 *Note: make sure the spectral library is annotated before generating decoy library, if not you can use spectrum annotator provided in COSS.